 This privacy notice tells you what to expect when the Northern Ireland Audit Office collects personal information and explains how we protect your privacy.
-It applies to information we collect about:
+It applies to information we collect and why we collect it for the following purposes:

 Job applicants, current and former Northern Ireland Audit Office employees